sbcox/TUDelft_BSc_Honors_Project/README.md

 Steps in Coding Process:

-☑ Produce Shockwave using normal fluid, ideal gas law and constant viscosity, thermal conductivity and specific heat ratio (validated)
+Completed:
-☑ Produce Shockwave using normal fluid, ideal gas law but varying viscosity, thermal conductivity and specific heat ratio (validated)
+1. Produce Shockwave using normal fluid, ideal gas law, varying viscosity and thermal conductivity with temperature with a simple power law

-☐ Produce Shockwave using normal fluid and varying constants as determined by CoolProp (in progress) ☐ Produce Shockwave using non-ideal fluid and varying constants as determined by CoolProp
+To do:
+2. Introduce more precise method for varying thermal conductivity and viscosity (perhaps coolprop)

+3. Introduce non-ideal relations (perhaps vdW, perhaps coolprop, new source found describing possible ways to implement - Gilbarg-ExistenceLimitBehavior)